Easement Conflict Survey in Alachua County

 How do I resolve easement conflicts in Alachua County?

 To resolve easement conflicts in Alachua County, hire a licensed Florida PSM surveyor to conduct a professional survey documenting property boundaries and legal descriptions.
 Easement survey costs in Alachua County depend on the number of easements to locate, property size, and whether you need a standard boundary survey or a comprehensive ALTA/NSPS survey.
 The ALTA/NSPS survey identifies all easements from recorded documents.
-Apex Surveying & Mapping serves all 67 Florida counties with same-day quotes.
+Apex Surveying & Mapping serves all 67 Florida counties, and every job is scoped and quoted individually rather than sold from a rate card.

 What Causes Easement Conflicts in Alachua County?